 6. Manage Traffic Movement

-One-way systems are established to minimise the need for reversing and reversing cameras are on vehicles and plant to eliminate the need for operatives to be in close proximity to vehicles.
+One-way systems are established to minimise the need for reversing and reversing cameras are on vehicles and plants to eliminate the need for operatives to be near vehicles.
 Furthermore, traffic movements (including deliveries) are timed to avoid rush hour traffic at both ends of the day so no queuing of construction traffic will occur.

 7. Risk Assessment and Method Statements are Essential

-Upon award of a contract, Hughes and Salvidge have a structured approach to ensure the provision and control of safety from project conception to completion, taking into consideration the Pre-construction Information and other relevant documents provided at tender stage.
-Prior to commencing the works, a pre-start meeting/tour of the site will take place.
+Upon award of a contract, Hughes and Salvidge have a structured approach to ensure the provision and control of safety from project conception to completion, taking into consideration the Pre-construction Information and other relevant documents provided at the tender stage.
+Before commencing the works, a pre-start meeting/tour of the site will take place.

 8. Be Aware of Proximity to Plant

-Vehicles are fitted with SiteZone base stations, while site workers have RFID transponders fitted to their hard hat or sleeve.
+Vehicles are fitted with SiteZone base stations, while site workers have RFID transponders fitted to their hard hats or sleeve.
 When a site worker breaches a predefined detection zone, both the worker and driver receive a ‘proximity warning’.
 The RFID tag vibrates, making the site worker aware of the vehicle, while the driver is alerted by sound and flashing lights in the cab of the vehicle.
-This two-way alarm feature is fundamental to site safety, since responsibility for avoiding accidents is shared by both parties.
+This two-way alarm feature is fundamental to site safety since responsibility for avoiding accidents is shared by both parties.

 9. Maintain a Stream of Communication and Encourage Feedback

 All site operatives and sub-contractors are issued with the Risk Assessments and Method Statements to read and understand the system and sequence of works.
 This also provides an opportunity for them to comment on any potential issues.
-Upon agreement, they sign the documents agreeing to work and comply with the Method Statement, Risk Assessments and other associated documentation.
+Upon agreement, they sign the documents agreeing to work and comply with the Method Statement, Risk Assessments, and other associated documentation.